ckark/ghost/README.md

 ## How it Works

-Ghost detects all text and shape layers (rectangles, ellipses, vectors, frames, etc.) selected.
-It then measures their dimensions before replacing them with rectangles; the original layers are removed.
-To general a layout faithful to the original, Ghost removes auto-layout, thereby preventing some of the anomalies that occur when inserting children into frames.
+Ghost recursively detects all nodes in a selection.
+It then measures their dimensions before replacing them with shapes; the original layers are removed.
+To generate a layout faithful to the original, Ghost removes properties like auto-layout, effects, strokes, and fills, thereby preventing anomalies that occur when inserting placeholder shapes onto the canvas.

+### A Note on Frames

+Since a frame has varied uses—creating components (e.g., buttons, toggle switches, etc.) and containers (e.g., cards and screens)—altering or removing its background color may prove disruptive.
+Accordingly, Ghost instead detaches and retains each frame's background color while removing strokes and effects.

 ## Basic Usage